pascal-zarrad/softdoclinker/README.md

 SoftDocLinker is a simple project, so just make your changes, create a pull request.
 When your changes are nice, they will be merged.

-You can add anything you want or what you think that is should be implemented.
+You can add anything you want or what you think that should be implemented.
 There's only one restriction: Everything needs to be compatible to GitHub Pages.